 Hamilton Grange, Convent Street

 At 287 Convent Avenue a house appears to have been hemmed in by a church, yet it was use as a temporary church that saved the house from demolition.
 This was the home for the last 2 years of his life of Alexander Hamilton, who was instrumental in creating the US Constitution and the first Secretary of the Treasury.
+He is also now the subject of a very successful Broadway musical.
 Hamilton died in 1804 from wounds incurred a duel with his political rival Aaron Burr.
 Hamilton Grange is now preserved as a National Memorial.

 Standing on a hilltop in Washington Heights is Manhattan’s oldest house, the Morris-Jumel Mansion dating from 1765.
 It was built on an estate of 52 hectares (130 acres) by British Colonel Roger Morris as a summer home for his family.
 The Revolutionary War forced Morris to return to Britain and in 1776 the house was briefly used as headquarters by General Washington.
 After the Revolutionary War the mansion was confiscated by the US government and turned into a tavern.
 It was bought by French Merchant Stephen Jumel in 1810 who converted it back into a house.
 The house remained in the Jumel family until his wife died in 1865.
 In 1903 New York City bought the house and it was turned into a museum.
 Click Tab 2 to see a picture of the Dining Room.